-The Administration Building (Building A) houses the offices of Adult Learning, Student Services, Financial Aid, Human Resources, a Student Center, Upward Bound, classrooms and computer labs.
+The Administration Building (Building A) houses the Learning Resource Center, the Student Success Center, Student Services, Financial Aid, Human Resources, and classrooms and computer labs.
 The Cosmetology program is offered in the Administration Building.

 Building B houses the Industrial Electronics program and provides classrooms, laboratories, and faculty offices for the program.